splunk/eventgen/documentation/TUTORIAL.md

 ```
     outputMode = splunkstream
 ```
 There are various outputModes available (see the [spec](REFERENCE.md#eventgenconfspec)).
 The splunkstream mode will output via the Splunk [receivers/stream](http://docs.splunk.com/Documentation/Splunk/latest/RESTAPI/RESTinput#receivers.2Fstream) endpoint straight into Splunk.
 This allows us to specify things like index, host, source and sourcetype to Splunk at index time.
-In this case, we're getting those values from sampletype = csv rather than specifying them here in the eventgen.conf for the sample.
+In this case, we're getting those values from sampletype = csv rather than specifying them here in eventgen.conf for the sample.

 ```
     splunkHost = localhost